1And they sat peacefully: for three years there was no war between Syria and Israel.

 4So he said to Jehoshaphat, “Will you go with me to battle at Ramoth-gilead?”
 And Jehoshaphat said to the king of Israel, “I am as you are; my people are as your people, my horses are as your horses.”

 5But Jehoshaphat said to the king of Israel, “Please first seek the word of Yahweh.”

 6Then the king of Israel gathered the prophets together, about 400 men, and said to them, “Should I go against Ramoth-gilead to battle, or should I refrain?”
 They said, “Go up, for the Lord will give it into the hand of the king.”

-8The king of Israel said to Jehoshaphat, “There is yet one man by whom we may inquire of Yahweh, Micaiah the son of Imlah; but I hate him, for he does not prophesy good concerning me, but evil.”
-Jehoshaphat said, “Let not the king say such a thing.”
+8The king of Israel said to Jehoshaphat, “There is one more man by whom we may inquire of Yahweh, Micaiah the son of Imlah; but I hate him, for he does not prophesy good concerning me, but evil.”
+Jehoshaphat said, “The king should not say such a thing.”

 10Now the king of Israel and Jehoshaphat the king of Judah were sitting, each on his throne and dressed in royal robes, at the threshing floor at the entrance of the gate of Samaria, and all the prophets were prophesying before them.